 Also, when their body temperature gets low, tiny blood vessels near the surface of the skin(capillaries) constrict, this constriction is termed vaso-dilation.
 This causes decreased blood flow to the skin and consequently less heat is lost in the form of radiation.

 Rabbits are not to be confused with the hare which belongs to the same family, Leporidae as the rabbit.
-Hares have longer ears with markings, longer hind limbs, lead more solitary lives; live in pairs or singly, make their nests above ground( whereas rabbits make burrows underground), and are generally bigger than rabbits.
+Hares have longer ears with markings, and longer hind limbs, lead more solitary lives; live in pairs or singly, make their nests above ground( whereas rabbits make burrows underground), and are generally bigger than rabbits.

 Thus, the scientific classification of the rabbit is: